harshanarayana/pycon2019/slides/presentation.md

   - Speed

-  - Supports all versions of Python starting 3.5+
+  - Supports all versions of Python starting 3.6+

   - Support for both `WSGI` and `ASGI` specs

   - Built in Test client and `pytest` plugin

+  - Out of the box support for `websockets`

+]

+.col-6[

+  ## Features

-  - LTS based release strategy to ensure non breaking changes and support for security fixes and features ]
+  - LTS based release strategy to ensure non breaking changes and support for security fixes and features

+  - Easy and simple API to hook into which makes creating plugins a cakewalk.

+]

+---

+# Why SANIC ? contd...

 --

 .col-6[

   ## Community

   - Quick release cycle with new features and bug fixes